-Until 1991 almost none of Marchia's writings were published and only Anneliese Maier devoted serious and sustained attention to his thought (Maier 1940–1958).
-Since then, however, Nazzareno Mariani has published five volumes of Marchia's works: the Improbatio (also in Italian: Marchia 2001a), the Physics commentary, the Quodlibet (including a transcription of roughly a quarter of the Scriptum version of book I of the Sentences commentary and two questions from book II in appendices), the four Principia and the Prologue to his Sentences lectures, and finally distinctions 1–10 of the Reportatio version of book I of the Sentences commentary (Marchia 1993, 1998, 1997b, 2003, 2006a respectively).
-While Mariani continues with the Reportatio of book I, Russell Friedman and Christopher Schabel have laid the foundations for the Scriptum edition (Friedman 1997, 1999; Marchia 1999, 2000, 2001b).
-For book II, Girard J. Etzkorn has prepared a complete edition of the Vat. lat.
-943 version, and, for the critical edition of the main redaction, Tiziana Suarez-Nani is heading a team including Etzkorn, William Duba, and Emmanuel Babey (see Suarez-Nani 2003, 2005a, 2005b; Schneider 1991, 41–75).
-Duba has begun work on book III (Duba 2003–04), and Roberto Lambertini and Schabel have been untangling book IV (Lambertini 2004, 2006b; Marchia 2006b, 2006c; Katsoura-Papamarkou-Schabel 2006).
-In a 1991 monograph on Marchia's cosmological thought (Schneider 1991, 29, 76–8), Notker Schneider announced the edition of the Metaphysics commentary, building on the work of Albert Zimmermann (Zimmermann 1965, 1966; Künzle 1966), an effort that Sabine Folger-Fonfara and others are continuing (Folger-Fonfara 2005, ed.
-Friedman; Amerini 2006).
+Until 1991, when Notker Schneider’s monograph on Francis of Marchia’s cosmological ideas appeared (Schneider 1991), almost none of Marchia’s writings had been published and only Anneliese Maier had devoted serious and sustained attention to his thought (Maier 1940–1958).
+Since then, however, Nazzareno Mariani has published eight volumes of Marchia’s works: the Improbatio (Marchia 1993; also in Italian: Marchia 2001a), the Physics commentary (Marchia 1998), the Quodlibet (Marchia 1997, including a transcription of roughly a quarter of the Scriptum version of book I of the Sentences commentary and two questions from book II in appendices), the four Principia and the Prologue to his Sentences lectures, the Reportatio version of book I of the Sentences commentary (Marchia 2003, 2006a, 2007, 2009), and finally the Metaphysics commentary (Marchia 2012; in Italian: Marchia 2013a).
+While Mariani has edited the Reportatio of book I, Russell Friedman and Christopher Schabel have laid the foundations for the Scriptum edition (Friedman 1997, 1999; Marchia 1999, 2000, 2001b), and Girard J. Etzkorn has completed a working edition of the entire book.
+For book II, Etzkorn’s edition of the Vat. lat.
+943 version is forthcoming, and the critical edition of the main redaction has already been published in three volumes by Tiziana Suarez-Nani, William Duba, Etzkorn, Emmanuel Babey, and Delphine Carron (Marchia 2008, 2010, 2013b).
+Duba is completing an edition of the versions of book III (Duba 2003–04; Duba-Schabel 2006–08), and Roberto Lambertini and Schabel have been untangling book IV (Lambertini 2004, 2006b; Marchia 2006b, 2006c; Katsoura-Papamarkou-Schabel 2006).

 Marchia’s main and most popular writing, larger than all his other works combined, is the Sentences commentary.
 Although this genre of scholastic writing contains much material that we would call pure science, especially in Marchia’s case (see Natural Philosophy below), it is primarily a vehicle for philosophical theology.
 Here it must be stressed at the outset that Francis of Marchia was not a faithful Scotist, contrary to a common opinion based on misconceptions from early in the twentieth century.
 Most recent research has proven that Marchia generally rejected or severely modified John Duns Scotus’s doctrines, rather than followed them, even in the specific contexts like Trinitarian theology where he was claimed to have been a loyal Scotist (Friedman 1999).
 For example, Marchia was uncomfortable with Scotus’s stress on and use of a strong distinction between the divine intellect and will, and this led Marchia to oppose Scotus on issues such as the procession of the Holy Spirit and the mechanism of divine foreknowledge.
 Indeed, it seems that Marchia was perhaps less of a Scotist than any of the other continental Franciscans active between Peter Auriol and the Black Death.
 Nevertheless, Scotus forms much of the backdrop for Marchia’s theology.
 The other thinker against whose theories Marchia often developed his own doctrine was Auriol, whose Sentences commentary Marchia appears to have known in a Reportatio version.

-A critical edition of one redaction of Marchia's Sentences commentary would take up about several large volumes.
+The completed critical edition of just one redaction of Marchia’s Sentences commentary will take up about a dozen volumes.
 It is roughly equal in size to that of his contemporary and confrère Landulph Caracciolo.
-Whereas Caracciolo's commentary is frequently a disjointed, point-by-point refutation of Peter Auriol and defense of Scotus on many issues, however, Marchia was more selective in choosing his topics, more independent in giving his determination, and generally more eloquent.
+Whereas Caracciolo’s commentary is frequently a disjointed, point-by-point refutation of Peter Auriol and defense of Scotus on many issues, however, Marchia was more selective in choosing his topics, more independent in giving his determination, and generally more eloquent.
 For example, Marchia asks only one brief question on the Immaculate Conception, a favorite Franciscan topic (book III, q.
-8, and because of a missing quire this question is not present in the most studied manuscript, Vat.
-Chigi. lat.
-B VII 113; Duba 2004), showing himself to support the immaculatist position, but he asks a great number of questions in books I, II, and IV on the relationship between the will and intellect.
+8; Duba 2004), showing himself to support the immaculatist position, but he asks a great number of questions in books I, II, and IV on the relationship between the will and intellect.

 Thus, although Auriol’s controversial opinions on epistemology and divine foreknowledge drew fire from Caracciolo and most other Paris theologians up to Gregory of Rimini’s day, even from Oxford Franciscans, Marchia devoted much energy to foreknowledge but almost ignored the great debate over intuitive and abstractive cognition.
 Aside from an isolated mention of “intuitive cognition” in Scriptum I, d.
 3, q.
 4, and of “intuitive vision” in the very last question in book IV, Marchia merely discusses the problem in passing on two brief occasions: first, in book II, q.
 25 (Marchia 1997, p.
 322), while treating angelic knowledge, and second, in book III, q.
 13, in the context of the beatific vision of the Word (Duba 2003–04).
 In the latter case, the more substantial passage, he gives a somewhat Scotistic definition: “Intuitive and abstractive cognition are not distinguished according to having a species or not, but only according to the disposition of the object, because if the object is present, the species represents it intuitively; if absent, it represents it abstractively.”
 Therefore, “the same species that is intuitive in the presence of the object is abstractive in the absence of the object.”
 Marchia adds in agreement with Auriol that God “can cause the act of seeing without the object,” and that a species of a created object “indifferently represents” a present or absent object.
 Although this might provoke some epistemological questions, Marchia turns to the vision of the Essence and leaves human cognition in via aside.